 Because literal translations can be difficult to read, many have produced more readable Bibles using the dynamic equivalence philosophy.
 According to this view, it does not matter whether the grammar and word order of the original is preserved in English so long as the meaning of the text is preserved.
 This frees up the translator to use better English style and word choice, producing more readable translations.
 In the above example, the dynamic equivalence translators were free to use the more readable expression “have sexual relations with” instead of being forced to reproduce the Hebrew idiom “uncover the nakedness of.”

-The disadvantage of dynamic translation is that there is a price to pay for readability.
-Dynamic translations lose precision because they omit subtle cues to the meaning of a passage that only literal translations preserve.
+The disadvantage of dynamic translations is that they lose precision because they omit subtle cues to the meaning of a passage that only literal translations preserve.
 They also run a greater risk of reading the translators’ doctrinal views into the text because of the greater liberty in how to render it.

 For example, dynamic Protestant translations, such as the NIV, tend to translate the Greek word ergon and its derivatives as “work” when it reinforces Protestant doctrine but as something else (such as “deeds” or “doing”) when it would serve Catholic doctrine.